From the authors of Chocks Away and Stunt Racer 2000 ...

 Gradual development continued with occasional free upgrade patches, the last of these being released in October 2002.
 During this period the most notable improvements were to the game's sound.
 16 bit linear sound was now supported in addition to Archimedes-compatible 8 bit µ-law, and could be mixed with other sources (such as MP3 music) courtesy of the SharedSound module.
 The pitch bend effect used to give an impression of speed to thruster and wind noises (which had been disabled on Risc PC machines) was finally restored to its former glory.
 Stereo effects and an increase in polyphony also improved the aural experience.

-In November 2003 APDL (who had taken over from iSV Products as publishers of the CD-ROM) released a 32-bit compatible version of the game that ran natively on the new Iyonix PC.
+In November 2003 APDL (who had taken over from iSV Products as publishers of the CD-ROM) released a 32-bit compatible version of the game that ran natively on the (then-new) Iyonix PC.
 This version could also run in a window on the RISC OS desktop and included an unprecedented number of bug fixes - many for problems that dated back to the very first versions of the game.
 For more information see the feature on Star Fighter 3000 CD-ROM edition.

 A comprehensive version history is also available.

-All material relating to Star Fighter 3000 is © Fednet Software, 1994, 1995 Labelled with ICRA. |
+World Federation Entertainments Network All material relating to Star Fighter 3000 is © Fednet Software, 1994, 1995.
+Email the webmaster.
+World Federation Entertainments Network